 - Always wear a helmet to prevent head injuries.
-Multi-sport and bicycle helmets are good options.
+Properly fitted snow sport helmets, multi-sport, and bicycle helmets are good options.

-- Sleds that can be steered are safer than flat sheets, snow discs and toboggans.
+- Sleds that can be steered and have braking features may allow for more control than flat sheets, snow discs, tubes and toboggans.

 - Teach children to have an adult with them when they go sledding.

 - Avoid sledding in areas with trees, fences and light poles or on rocky hills.

 - Always go down the hill feet first.

 - Have only the recommended number of passengers on a sled at one time.

 - Do not sled in the street or on a highway.